7 SAP Commerce Cloud Mistakes That Derail Projects — And How to Avoid Them

 How many custom extensions is too many?

-There’s no absolute number, but 10-15 custom extensions is manageable for most projects.
+There’s no absolute number, but 10-15 is manageable for most projects.
 Above 30, upgrade effort starts to compound.
 Above 50, each upgrade becomes a multi-month project.
-Count your extensions regularly and consolidate where possible.
+Count your extensions regularly and consolidate where you can.

 Can I use Commerce Cloud for B2B and B2C on the same platform?

 Yes.
 Commerce Cloud supports multiple storefronts (sites) on a single instance, each with its own catalogue, pricing, customer model, and checkout flow.
-B2B and B2C can coexist — but the implementation complexity increases, so scope and budget accordingly.
+B2B and B2C can coexist, but the implementation complexity goes up, so scope and budget accordingly.

 Solutions for E-Commerce